Supporting Our Children

 Our SMSC and PSHCE curriculum allow for us to ensure children have access to opportunities which enable them to build their self-esteem and social skills.
-Children across school take part in regular mental health lessons through the Zippy, Apple and Passport programmes, looking at managing their emotional well being and developing strategies to support reducing anxiety and stress.
-Information on the ZAP programme and resources to use at home can be found on the Partnership for Children website
+Children across school take part in regular mental health lessons through Jigsaw lessons and interventions making use of Zippy, Apple and Passport programmes.
+These sessions look at managing emotional well-being and developing strategies to support reducing anxiety and stress.

 For all our children, we have worry boxes available and initiatives such as daily mood check-ins, meet and greet and snack and chat sessions where children can talk about their feelings on a daily basis.